United States propaganda comics: Philippines

 In the development of the comic, the creators understood their target audience by giving attention to the local Tausug culture and Sulu region in developing the comic:

 The main character is Ameer, a student of kuntao, a local martial art.
 Ameer is a citizen vigilante who vows to protect the lives of people threatened and affected by terrorism after he returns home from working abroad and witnesses the confluence of violence in his hometown.
 The actions of Ameer shadow the theme of the comic, good vs. evil, as highlighted by Maj.
 Edward Lopacienski: "In the end you see the hero and the community rising up to turn over the terrorists."
 Beyond placing Ameer in local culture and settings, he also deals with previous terrorist events of the Abu Sayyaf Group.
 Some of these events include the Sulu Co-op bombing in March 2006 and the Basilan hostage crisis were the Abu Sayyaf Group used schoolchildren as body shields from the Filipino police and military.

 The comic book character Ameer has become popular and local vendors have printed unauthorized shirts with his image.
 Over 600,000 of the 10-issue series have been distributed through the island and are in both English and local Filipino dialect.

+The 99

-The 99The 99 is a comic book series created by Naif Al-Mutawa and his comic book company, AK Comics in Egypt.
+The 99 is a comic book series created by Naif Al-Mutawa and his comic book company, AK Comics in Egypt.
 The superheroes are based upon Islamic religion and culture, although the heroes do not identify themselves as Muslim.
 The comic premiered in 2006 but has grown so well that it is translated into nine languages.
 The consistent theme throughout all the comics, as the superheroes battle varying evils, is diversity and tolerance.
 Al-Mutawa states, a "new generation of comic book heroes fight more than crime -- they smash stereotypes and battle extremism."